 We started publishing regional and national rankings in 2013 in response to myriad emails from aspiring fashion designers and merchandisers asking us what the best schools were in the US, a given State, or in a particular area of the country.
-In preparing the 2016 rankings, we considered hundreds of schools in the US that offered programs geared towards fashion design and fashion merchandising.
+In preparing our rankings, we considered hundreds of schools in the US that offered programs geared towards fashion design and fashion merchandising.
 In the end, our goal is to give students access to ample information so they can make an informed decision about the school they choose to attend and the program they pursue.

 The criteria we used in making this list consists, in no particular order, of the following: